xyanmi/LitheServer/README.md

 ⭐ If you find this project useful, please give it a star!

-💡 QuickServer - Making local file serving simple and beautiful!
+💡 LitheServer - Making local file serving simple and beautiful!

 ## English

-QuickServer is a lightweight local file server developed in Python, providing a more user-friendly and feature-rich web interface than the standard http.server.
+LitheServer is a lightweight local file server developed in Python, providing a more user-friendly and feature-rich web interface than the standard http.server.

 ### 🖼️ Interface Preview